 That said, they do vary widely in quality control, though it appears that most come from the same one, or maybe two factories, sold under an array of brand names.
 A radio engineer might scoff at them, and we’d agree that they’re not suitable for a licensed station or 24/7 broadcasting (but we don’t recommend that anyway).
 Still, they are quite reliable and good-sounding enough for tactical, pop-up broadcasting.

 Be aware that regardless of what the listing says, these transmitters are not actually authorized to be used on the air in the US, whether you have a license to broadcast or not (even if you can buy one on Amazon).
-Often they’ll be advertised for use at churches or outdoor venues, which is not permitted under the law.
+Often they’ll be advertised for use at churches and outdoor venues, or even for Christmas displays, none of which is permitted under the law.
 Even the cute tiny ones with just a 1/10 watt are not permitted.
 However, it’s not illegal to buy or own one of these transmitters, and as we note below, using them really is not much of a risk these days if you take precautions.
 Nevertheless, this is something you should know going in.

 Because these transmitters are not strictly authorized, there’s a chance they could become less available or disappear entirely from the US market.
-This hasn’t seemed to be a priority for the FCC, but you never know when the sleeping giant will awaken.
+Despite the complaints of some broadcasters, this hasn’t seemed to be a priority for the FCC, but you never know when the sleeping giant will awaken.

 Size: 4“ w, 2.5” h, 5.5" deep